trisacrypto/trisa/docs/content/testing/trisa-cli.en.md

 # Directory service you'd like to connect to.
 You can specify a short name such as
 # "testnet" or "mainnet" or the endpoint of the directory service to connect to.
 The
-# configured directory is trisatest.net by default.
+# configured directory is testnet.directory by default.
 TRISA_DIRECTORY=testnet

 # Path to your TRISA identity certificates that include the private key.
 This can be the